HMS Success (1781): Service in the wars against France

-From February 1797 she was commanded by Captain Philip Wilkinson, first serving in the English Channel and in the blockade of Cádiz.
-She recaptured the brig Providence on 24 September 1797, and shared with Indefatigable and Cambrian in the capture on 16 January 1798 of the 8-gun French privateer Inconceivable.
+From February 1797 the Success was commanded by captain Wilkinson, first serving in the English Channel and in the blockade of Cádiz.
+She recaptured the brig Providence on 24 September 1797 and shared with Indefatigable and Cambrian in the capture on 16 January 1798 of the 8-gun French privateer Inconceivable.
 On 2 June 1798 she sailed for North America, being part of the squadron that captured the Yonge Sybrandt on 12 June 1798.

 In May 1799 Captain Shuldham Peard took command of Success, and was sent to serve in the Mediterranean.
 On 9 June of that year, Success was off Cap de Creus, when Peard spotted a polacca to the north-west.
 He gave chase, but the vessel took refuge in the harbour of El Port de la Selva, so he sent in his boats to cut her out.
 After a fierce action, in which Success suffered three killed and nine badly wounded, she proved to be the Bella Aurora, sailing from Genoa to Barcelona with a cargo of cotton, silk and rice, and armed with 10 guns, all 9- or 6-pounders.
 In his report Peard pointed out that the attack had been carried out in broad daylight by only 43 men against a vessel crewed by 113, protected by boarding netting, and supported from the shore by a small gun battery and a large number of men with muskets.
 Subsequently, in 1847, a clasp to the Naval General Service Medal marked "9 June 1799" awarded to any surviving members of the action who applied for it.
 Shortly after, Success was one of the fleet, part of which fought the action of 18 June 1799, in which three French frigates and two brigs were captured.